 The BRIT School is the UK’s leading performing arts and technology state school, providing a unique and free education for 1,200 pupils aged between 14 and 19 from every type of background.
 The school was built in Selhurst, Croydon and opened in 1991 with the support of the Department for Education and the British Record Industry Trust.

 We believe in creating an environment where young people can find their own voice.
-The BRIT School is nurturing the new fashion designers, illustrators, playwrights, performers, stage managers, composers, teachers, community group leaders, choreographers, filmmakers, game developers, and thinkers of the future.
+The BRIT School is nurturing the new fashion designers, illustrators, playwrights, performers, stage managers, composers, teachers, community group leaders, choreographers, filmmakers, game developers, and creative thinkers of the future.
 99% of all students who have graduated find employment predominately in the creative industries or enrol for Higher Education.

 We thank all of our supporters who are helping launch careers.
-This year we were able to financially support 40 graduates through their training and enterprising ventures by awarding Westfield and Obie bursaries.
+This year we were able to financially support graduates through their training and enterprising ventures by awarding Westfield, Cameron Mackintosh and Obie bursaries.